Background pattern

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-Depending on the nature of your illness, your age and weight, your doctor will prescribe the appropriate dose.
-In most cases, only a short-term treatment with Limován is needed (usually not exceeding two weeks).
-The maximum duration of treatment is four weeks if the gradual withdrawal of the medication is included.
-Prolonging treatment will not be done without a reevaluation of the patient's condition, as the risk of abuse and dependence increases with the duration of treatment (see section 2).
+Depending on the nature of your illness, your age, and weight, your doctor will prescribe the appropriate dose.
+In most cases, only a short-term treatment with Limován is needed (generally not exceeding two weeks).
+The maximum duration of treatment is four weeks, including gradual withdrawal of the medication.
+Treatment extension will not be performed without re-evaluation of the patient's condition, as the risk of abuse and dependence increases with the duration of treatment (see section 2).

-Treatment should begin with the lowest dose.
+Treatment should be started with the lowest dose.
 Do not exceed the maximum dose.

-It should be taken in a single dose and not taken again during the same night.
+It should be taken in one intake and not repeated with a new dose during the same night.

 Each individual dose should not exceed the indicated limits, and the total daily dose should not either, unless your doctor prescribes a higher dose.